 In a series of future posts, we will dissect the impact that evolution has on our nature.
 In this post, let us make sure that we have a clear understanding of how evolution works.

-With every passing generation, there are more Black Circles in the population for every Grey Circle.
+With every passing generation, there are more Black Circles in the population.

 Of course, Grey Circles and Black Circles may end up inter-breeding.
-But for the purpose of this discussion, let’s ignore it.
+But for the sake of simplicity, let’s ignore the effect of inter-breeding now.

 Eventually, the Black Circles dominate the entire population as they successfully out-compete the Grey Circles.
 Thus, a new population is born with a new trait.

 Evolution carries forward that traits that eventually dominate the population.
 Period.
-Evolution doesn’t care for good, bad, virtuous, evil, etc. When we hear the phrase “survival of the fittest”, we tend to confuse it with “survival of the superior”, however one likes to define superior.
+Evolution doesn’t care for good, bad, virtuous, evil, etc. When we hear the phrase “survival of the fittest”, we tend to confuse it with “survival of the superior”.
 Evolution is blind to anything other than population explosion.

 In the next post, we’ll look into three sub-types of evolutionary forces.